Grand Challenges Are Moonshot Goals

 Grand Challenges at The University of Texas at Austin

-Current campus-wide initiatives examine critical sustainability and health issues in our region.
+Current campus-wide initiatives examine critical sustainability, health, and technology issues in our region.

 Planet Texas 2050